 Medical Tourism Corporation brings you weight loss surgical procedures for only a fraction of the US prices in the following Mexican cities:

 - Tijuana, Baja California (located very close to San Diego, CA)

 - Ciudad Juarez, Chihuahua (located very close to El Paso)

 - Puerto Vallarta, Jalisco

 - Cancun, Quintana Roo

-- Very fast recovery time, people who go to Mexico for lap band procedures usually travel back to North America after a day or two (if no other tourist activities are scheduled)
+Very fast recovery time, Americans who go to Mexico for lap band procedures usually travel back to the United States after a day or two (if no other tourist activities are scheduled)

-There are two gastric bypass surgery procedures available in Mexico:
+There are two gastric bypass surgery procedures available:

 - Requires general anesthesia

 - The surgeon makes a large surgical cut (around 9inches) on the patient’s belly and will directly handle your stomach, small intestines, and other digestive organs